liebig/cron/README.md

 # ![alt text](https://raw.github.com/liebig/cron/master/icon.png "Cron") Cron ![project status](http://stillmaintained.com/liebig/cron.png)
 Job scheduling for Laravel

-Cron can be used for easily manage cron jobs in laravel without using Artisan commands.
+Cron can be used for easily performing cron jobs in Laravel without using Artisan commands.
 The Cron way is to define a route which is called a variable number of minutes (default is every minute - * * * * *).
-In this route definition add your functions with their cron expressions.
-Each time the cron route is called, all cron jobs with a suitable cron expression will be called.
+To this route definition add your functions with their cron expressions.
+Each time the cron route is called, all cron jobs with a suitable cron expression will be called as well.
 And that is the Cron magic!
-Additionally Cron logs every run whith the run error jobs (which not returned null) for you into the database and if you whish to a Monolog logger instance.
-This cron package is a holistic cron manager four your Laravel website.
+Additionally Cron logs every run with the error jobs (which not returned null) into the database for you and if you wish into a Monolog logger instance.
+This cron package is a holistic cron manager for your Laravel website.

 You need
 *   this package